Overview

 The English Language Proficiency Assessments for California (ELPAC) is the state’s English language proficiency (ELP) assessment for students in kindergarten through grade twelve.
 The ELPAC consists of the Initial ELPAC, Summative ELPAC, and ELPAC Interim Assessments.

-• The assessments are aligned with the 2012 English Language Development (ELD) Standards, and each measure the four domains of Listening, Speaking, Reading, and Writing.
+- The assessments are aligned with the 2012 English Language Development (ELD) Standards, and each measures one of the four domains of Listening, Speaking, Reading, and Writing.

 All ELPAC items for the summative and interim assessments are developed using the item writing specifications and the same item writing, review, and field testing process.
 Items for interim assessments are developed using the same criteria as items on the summative assessments.